imixs/imixs-docker/hadoop/README.md

 - HttpFS has built-in security supporting Hadoop pseudo authentication and HTTP SPNEGO Kerberos and other pluggable authentication mechanisms.
 It also provides Hadoop proxy user support.

 **Note:** Imixs/Hadoop supports the HttpFS Rest API on port 14000 as also the Webhdfs API on port 50075.
+If Webhdfs is needed, a explizit hostame must be defined when starting the docker container.
+This is to support the redirect mechanism to the datanode! (run option '-h hadoop.local')

 # 1. Install Docker
 Follow the [Docker installation instructions](https://docs.docker.com/engine/installation/) for your host system.